pbkit/wrp.pbkit.dev/docs/introduction/internals.en.md

 - Glue: Platform-specific code for implementing sockets.

 Each resources should exist only one throughout the lifecycle of an application that uses WRP.
-Except in special situations such as iframe socket, Data and messages are consumed without being shared across resources.
+Data and messages are consumed without being shared across resources.
 So, You must ensure the uniqueness of the socket or channel.

 ## Message